~ Color vision is due to opsin genes, which encode proteins that are excited at different wavelengths of light.

 When you see different colors, what you are really perceiving is different wavelengths of light.

-Rods and cones: color and night vision
+Rods and cones: giving you color and night vision

 There are two types of photoreceptors in animals: rods and cones.
 Rods help us see in dim light, while cones are responsible for color and bright light vision.